bytecodealliance/regalloc2/doc/FASTALLOC.md

 are stored together in an array: `lrus`.
 An LRU is represented similarly to a `VRegSet`: it's a circular, doubly-linked list based on a vector.

-The last PReg in an LRU is the least-recently allocated PReg:
+The last PReg in an LRU is the least recently allocated PReg:

 most recently used PReg (head) -> 2nd MRU PReg -> ... -> LRU PReg